 We all expect and deserve security: it is a determining factor in the choice of device and services we make.
 Long-lasting security and trust are key components of a sustainable business.

 QRNG benefits mobile phones manufacturers

 Security sells – and Quantum security makes a big difference.
 With IDQ’s QRNG chip embedded, quantum-level security can be applied to any service and any app on the phone.
 IDQ’s QRNG chip has been designed and manufactured specifically for mobile handsets, IoT and edge devices.
 With its low profile, compact size and low power consumption, it is ideal for securing the collection and transfer of sensitive data at the edge.
 It offers the highest attainable security and robustness for the generation of random bits.

 In May 2020, ID Quantique and SK Telecom announced to the world the first 5G smartphone equipped with a Quantum Random Number Generator (QRNG) chipset.
 By integrating a Quantum Random Number Generator (QRNG) into its new Samsung Galaxy A Quantum smartphone, Samsung has added quantum technology to smartphone security for SK Telecom to provide the highest level of trust for customer’s sensitive information.

 This was the world first mass-market application of quantum technology which laid the foundation of affordable high-security key generation into any mobile device.
-Following this success, Samsung launched the Galaxy Quantum 2 in 2021, and the Galaxy Quantum 3 in 2022, with an expanded use of QRNG to many critical services in each successive version.
+Following this success, Samsung launched the Galaxy Quantum 2 in 2021, the Galaxy Quantum 3 in 2022, and the Galaxy Quantum 4 in 2023 with an expanded use of QRNG to many applications and services in each successive version.